idodov/pixoo64-media-album-art/README.md

 ```
-6. Open `/appdaemon/apps/apps.yaml` and paste the code.
-Before saving the code:
+6. Open `/appdaemon/apps/apps.yaml` and paste the code:
 ```yaml
 #appdaemon/apps/apps.yaml
 pixoo:
   module: pixoo
   class: Pixoo
 ```
 ____________
 **You’re all set!
 The next time you play a track, the album cover art will be displayed and all the usable picture data will be stored in a new sensor.**